Becoming a Dermatologist

 An applicant cannot change their application form once it has been submitted.
 Applications that are incomplete and/or received after the closing date will not be considered.

-Applicants may be required to nominate 1 or more state(s) of choice for training (i.e. NSW, NSW Rural, QLD, SA, VIC, and WA).
+Applicants may be required to nominate 1 or more state(s) of choice for training (i.e. NSW, QLD, SA, VIC, and WA).
 Applicants should consider their state preferences based on their individual domestic circumstances and work preferences.
 In the normal course of events, candidates will not be considered for training in other locations.

 The College may also offer a designated Aboriginal and Torres Strait Islander position.
 More details on this position can be found here.